codatio/codat-docs/docs/underwriting/introduction.md

 :::tip Who is this guide for?

-This guide is for developers.
-We assume you are a tech-savvy backend developer and know how to use an API.
+This guide is for tech-savvy backend developers who know how to use an API.
 No frontend experience is needed.

 :::